immutant/overlay/README.md

 It is convenient to download and extract a specific distribution by simply omitting the second param.

-All results will reside beneath target/.
+Anything downloaded will be extracted beneath target/.

 The specifications of layee and layer may be one of the following: